hakai-no-kami/ROSCH/docs/README.scheduler.md

 ## 2. How to use

-$(TOPDIR)/scheduler_rosch.yaml is listed ROS node informations.
+$(TOPDIR)/YAMLs/scheduler_rosch.yaml is listed ROS node informations.
 Please, change scheduler_rosch.yaml.
-After that, please run nodes that you wrote in scheduler_rosch.yaml.
+After that, please run ROS nodes that you wrote in scheduler_rosch.yaml.

 Required ROS node information: